 - A fine of up to $10,000.

-Multiple convictions under PC 597b mean tougher penalties, including imprisonment in the California state prison for up to three years.
+Multiple convictions under this section mean tougher penalties, including imprisonment in the California state prison for up to three years.

 Our California criminal defense attorneys will highlight the following in this article: